 3) LMMS [Windows and Mac]

-If you are seeking a formidable beat maker with a simple and intuitive GUI, look no further than LMMS which is an open-source DAW with a built-in song editor for creating kickass tunes.
+If you are seeking a formidable beat maker with a simple and intuitive GUI, look no further than LMMS which is an open-source DAW featuring a built-in song editor for creating kickass tunes.
 LMMS also offers complete user-defined track automation as well computer-controlled automation so that beginners get the best of both worlds.

 But, the real novelty factor that injects LMMS into our list of the best free beat making software is its beat+bassline editor that amalgamates heavy bass lines and beats in your mix.
 You can also craft melodies with a Piano Roll and add hundreds of effects via an FX mixer with 64 channels.
 Also, LMMS is compatible with a gamut of VSTs and effects plugins supported by LADSPA, MIDI, SoundFont2, VST(i) and GUS Patches.

-Moreover, you can even import MIDI and FL Studio ® project files onto LMMS as well as export tracks in WAV or OGG formats.
+Moreover, you can even import MIDI and FL Studio ® project files on to LMMS as well as export tracks in WAV or OGG formats.

 4) Cakewalk [Windows]

 Avid fans of drum sequencers will be in awe of Cakewalk by BandLab that can forge some sublime bass-heavy drum patches and control the amount of feedback and delay in your mixes.
 This DAW, with a 64-bit beast of an audio engine, comes loaded with numerous sound samples, flexible pro-channels modules and a super-smooth skylight GUI.